matlab-deep-learning/llms-with-matlab/README.md

 [text, response] = generate(chat, history)
 ```

-The output `text` will contain the answer and `response` will contain the full response, which you need to include in the hystory as follows
+The output `text` will contain the answer and `response` will contain the full response, which you need to include in the history as follows
 ```matlab
 history = addResponseMessage(history, response);
 ```